Berlin Travel Guide

 For many, Berlin is the epitome of all that is great in German culture and this captivating city, a treasure trove of cultural attractions, is also at the heart of the global interest in Germany's turbulent history:

 Historically, Berlin is one of the most fascinating cities in the world and many people travel here primarily because they are curious about the dark mystique of the capital under Hitler, and the legacy of the Berlin Wall, which featured so prominently in the Cold War imagination.
-The city has been resurrected as an interesting, vibrant, cosmopolitan place, and has rapidly regained its pre-war reputation for being a party city.
-A holiday in Berlin is for the sophisticated fun-lover and there are attractions enough to provide fodder even for the most voracious of culture vultures.
+The city has been resurrected as an artistic, vibrant place, and has rapidly regained its pre-war reputation for being a party city.
+A holiday in Berlin attracts both sophisticated fun-lovers and voracious culture vultures, with a great balance between cultural treasures and exciting modern attractions.
 Visitors can pass through historic sites like the famous Checkpoint Charlie, take a tour around the iconic Reichstag, or marvel at the splendours of the Charlottenburg Palace, with its impressive collections of art and beautiful gardens.

 Berlin's famous cabarets and nightclubs are in full swing, and its opera and concert venues seldom miss a note; the nightlife in this special city will not disappoint.
 There are also plenty of shopping opportunities in the many great retail streets and malls, and foodies will be similarly delighted by the selection of quality restaurants in Berlin.